egembakelechi07/egembakelechi07/README.md

 ---
 What i'm currently working on
-- DevLog: A personal clean architectrure WebAPI for developers to log and track their activities i'm building from scratch to stay sharp
+- DevLog: A personal clean architectrure WebAPI for developers to log and track their activities that i'm building from scratch to stay sharp

 ---
 Fun Fact
 - I'm a casual PUBG Gamer and i love watching anime
 - My hobbies are gaming, watching anime and consuming very unimportant information
-- i have a tendency to store random strings of numbers in my head
+- i have a tendency to store random strings of characters in my head

 <!--
 **egembakelechi07/egembakelechi07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.